malsatin/EiffelWebForms/README.md

 ## Pages

 	/report/main               Page to create a report
-	/admin/login               Admin site.
-Firstly you have to login.
+	/admin/index               Admin site.
 There you can perform some queries

 ## Authors